Girish Karnad: Movies

 Karnad made his acting as well as screenwriting debut in a Kannada movie, Samskara (1970), based on a novel by U.R.
 Ananthamurthy and directed by Pattabhirama Reddy.
 That movie won the first President's Golden Lotus Award for Kannada cinema.

 In television, he played the role of Swami's father in the TV series Malgudi Days (1986–1987), based on R. K. Narayan's books, directed by Kannada actor and director Shankar Nag.
 He also hosted the science magazine Turning Point on Doordarshan, in the early 1990s.

 He made his directorial debut with Vamsha Vriksha (1971), based on a Kannada novel by S. L. Bhyrappa.
 It won him National Film Award for Best Direction along with B. V. Karanth, who co-directed the film.
-Later, Karnad directed several movies in Kannada and Hindi, including Godhuli (1977) and Utsav (1984).
+Later, Karnad directed several movies in Kannada and Hindi, including Godhuli (1977), Utsav (1984) and Cheluvi (1992).
 Karnad has made number of documentaries, like one on the Kannada poet D. R. Bendre (1972), Kanaka-Purandara (English, 1988) on two medieval Bhakti poets of Karnataka, Kanaka Dasa and Purandara Dasa, and The Lamp in the Niche (English, 1989) on Sufism and the Bhakti movement.
 Many of his films and documentaries have won several national and international awards.

-Some of his famous Kannada movies include Tabbaliyu Neenade Magane, Ondanondu Kaladalli, Cheluvi and Kaadu and most recent film Kanooru Heggaditi (1999), based on a novel by Kannada writer Kuvempu.
+Some of his famous Kannada movies include Tabbaliyu Neenade Magane, Ondanondu Kaladalli and Kaadu and most recent film Kanooru Heggaditi (1999), based on a novel by Kannada writer Kuvempu.